-IBM cloud HSM · Cloudflare SSL docs
+IBM cloud HSM

 1. Create, assign, and initialize a new partition

-The first step we’ll take is creating an HSM partition, which can be thought of as an independent logical HSM within your IBM Cloud HSM device.
+The first step is creating an HSM partition, which can be thought of as an independent logical HSM within your IBM Cloud HSM device.

-vm$ ssh admin@hsm
+vm$ ssh [email protected]

 [cloudflare-hsm.softlayer.com] lunash:>partition create -partition KeylessSSL